-The Ethical Journalism Network’s board member Chris Elliott – the former readers’ editor of the Guardian – will be speaking at a conference organised by the National Union of Journalists’ ethics council on ‘Brexit, racism and fake news’.
+The Ethical Journalism Network’s board member Chris Elliott – the former readers’ editor of the Guardian – spoke at a conference organised by the National Union of Journalists’ ethics council on ‘Brexit, racism and fake news’.

 When: Saturday 11 March 2017 12.15 – 17.00

 Where: NUJ Headland House, 72 Acton Street, London, WC1X 9NB

 Programme: NUJ Brexit conference on Saturday 11 March 2017 at Headland House, London